AeroPress Coffee Maker Tutorial

 #7 Remove AeroPress and Add More Water

-Remove the brewing unit from your mug and begin to reconstitute the brew with your remaining hot water.
+Remove the brewing unit from your mug and reconstitute the brew with your remaining hot water.

 add water to aeropress concentrate